evandev01/resume/resume.md

 - Built API’s using Express and Node.js to communicate with databases
 - Built and managed MySQL databases through node applications
 - Used Sequelize as an ORM library
-- Utilized external API’s including Google Charts, Open Weather, Deezer, etc., to import data
+- Utilized external API’s including Google Charts, Open Weather, Deezer, etc. to import data
-- Used Pixelmator graphics software to create custom backgrounds, headers, logos, buttons and links
+- Used Pixelmator graphics software to create custom backgrounds, headers, logos, buttons, and links

 ## Motion Church, Puyallup, WA — Production Leader
 March 2017 - July 2019
 - Used Pixelmator (graphics software) to create custom graphics.
 These skills have translated into my design of UI
 - Used ProPresenter (presentation software) to deliver a modern and professional audio/video experience in real time